onedesign/generator-one-base/README.md

 ### via npm link…

-If you want to be able to make updates to the generator frequently, you can instead clone the repo and use `npm link` to use the cloned repo as your global version of `generator-one-base`
+You can clone this repo and use `npm link` to use the cloned repo as your global version of `generator-one-base`

 ```bash
 git clone git@github.com:onedesign/generator-one-base.git